 Do not apply within 50 days of harvest.
 Do not apply more than 34 fl oz of Luna Experience per acre per year.
-Do not make more than two sequential applications of Luna Experience.
+Do not make more than two sequential applications of Luna Experience and no more than 3 applications per year.
 Apply using ground, aerial or chemigation equipment.

-MONSOON, MUSCLE 3.6F, ONSET 3.6L, ORIUS 3.6F, TEBUCONAZOLE 3.6F, TEBU-CROP 3.6F, TEBUSTAR 3.6L, TEBUZOL 3.6F, TOLEDO 3.6F (tebuconazole) Mode of Action: 3 (DMI)
+MONSOON, ONSET 3.6L, ORIUS 3.6F, TEBUCONAZOLE 3.6F, TEBU-CROP 3.6F, TEBUSTAR 3.6L, TEBUZOL 3.6F, TOLEDO 3.6F (tebuconazole) Mode of Action: 3 (DMI)